Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 Download/Installation click here https://qgis.org/de/site/forusers/download.html

 ### Data:
+Our Data is exclusivively OSM-Data.
+We download most of our Data with the Ohsome API script: "download_data_API".
+We download only the city districts using the Overpass Turbo API: https://overpass-turbo.eu/ , because it has greater accurracy then the bounding box of the Ohsome API and therefore makes further analysis easier.

+# Execution:
+### Ohsome API:
+Just run the "download_data_API.bat" file
+### Overpass-Turbo API:
-We download all our Data using the Overpass Turbo API: https://overpass-turbo.eu/ To download simply copy and paste the code for the different layers needed from the XYZ-File in this repository into the overpass turbo API and change the name of the city Heidelberg in the code to your desired city and press "Run/Ausführen".
+To download simply copy and paste the code for the city districts from the "NAME"-File in this repository into the overpass turbo website (https://overpass-turbo.eu/).
+Change the name of the city Heidelberg in the code to your desired city and press "Run/Ausführen".
 After this press "Export" and select your desired data-format.
-We always downloaded our data as GeoJSON files.
+We always download our data as GeoJSON files.

 ###### Google Doc (ignore this link, it was just for us to both quickly work on/send code and other things)